 Sadako’s best friend brings paper to the hospital.
 She shows Sadako how to make paper cranes.
 The legend says that if a person makes 1000 cranes, the person is granted a wish.
 Sadako begins making cranes as she fights the sickness.

 This free resource contains three pyramid organizers plus answer keys: one each for Sadako, Chizuko, and a blank organizer that can be used for any character.
-Students write physical characters on one triangle, inner traits on one triangle, and color/draw the character on the third triangle.
+Students write physical characters on one triangle, and inner traits on one triangle, and color/draw the character on the third triangle.

-Students use the information from the triangles to complete the Venn Diagram.
+Students use the information from the triangles to complete the Venn diagram.